-The second PACT Collaborative is organized around learning sessions and action periods.
-Learning Sessions are an excellent opportunity to experience the "All Teach, All Learn" dynamic of a Collaborative as we create time for sharing successes among teams, interacting with faculty, learning about new changes to test, solidifying skills in the Model for Improvement, and team planning for the next action period when new ideas will be tested and implemented.
+The second PACT Collaborative will have six learning sessions over the course of a year.
+Learning Sessions are an excellent opportunity to experience the "All Teach, All Learn" dynamic of a Collaborative as we create time for sharing successes among teams, interacting with faculty, learning about new changes to test, solidifying skills in the Model for Improvement, and team planning for the next action period.
+Five learning sessions will be highly interactive virtual sessions and one will be a simulation-rich in-person session.